NoahBurkholder/wiki-noah/optimization.md

 # :chart_with_upwards_trend: Optimization

 Hi!
 So you made a great game but when you try to play it, it makes you barf.
-We've all made the best game ever only to have the limitations of human technology rudely inhibit our genius.
+We've all made the greatest idea ever only to have the limitations of human technology rudely impede our success.
 Maybe your phone heats up dangerously, or maybe people are just getting sick in the headset.
+(Who even cares?
+Grow a better inner ear.)

 Let's start off by establishing the basics of runtime optimization.